prathamesh-sonpatki/o11y-wiki/README.md

 An example of a gauge metric is CPU percentage, which will change over time, either increasing or decreasing.

+### Gateway

+A gateway is a component that acts as an entry point for traffic from external sources into a system.
+In the context of SRE, gateways can be used to manage traffic routing, load balancing, and security.

 ## H

 ### Histogram